Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 Solution 2: Raise Your Kids Well

-- To treat each other and you with respect,
+- to treat each other and you with respect,

-- To clean up after themselves—they can play and get as messy as they want to, but they have to clean up after they've finished.
+- to clean up after themselves—they can play and get as messy as they want to, but they have to clean up after they've finished.

 If corporate leaders were to grow up expecting to have to clean up after themselves, we would have far less pollution to deal with than we do now.
 Raising children with these values is a role that parents can play to help clean up our polluted environment.

 Instead, people who did grow up responsibly are forming teams all across the world to manually clean up non-toxic pollution that washes up onto river banks.
-Here is a website that provides advice for how to set up a team.
+Here is a website that provides advice on how to set up a team.

-Solution 3: Organic Farming
+Solution 3: Farm Organic